Evacuees from Wuhan are on a plane to the United States. Should they be quarantined? - Local News 8

 “These are not easy decisions,” said Dr. Peter Hotez, an infectious disease specialist and dean of the National School of Tropical Medicine at Baylor College of Medicine.

-At a press briefing Tuesday morning in Washington, US Secretary of Health and Human Services Alex Azar was vague about plans for the approximately 240 passengers.
+At a press briefing Tuesday morning in Washington, US Secretary of Health and Human Services Alex Azar was vague about plans for the passengers.

 “We’ll take whatever the appropriate evidence-based public health measures are with them, as we would in any other situation,” he said.